rungulus/Bucket/README.md

 once you got that, just clone this repo

 ## usage
-this project is seprated into 3 distinct steps (will be 4 for the bot)
+this project is seprated into 4 steps!

 ### preparation
 to start you'll need discordchatexporter: https://github.com/Tyrrrz/DiscordChatExporter